cbout/MAVLink_C_example/include/README.md

 | param6           | float    |                   | Parameter 6 (for the specific command).                      |
 | param7           | float    |                   | Parameter 7 (for the specific command).                      |

-You may say "i have no more information", but as you can see there is a link in value column ([MAV_CMD][mavcmd])., this column will be your best friend while you are coding (except if you are a MAVLink expert).
+You may say "i have no more information", but as you can see there is a link in value column ([MAV_CMD][mavcmd]), this column will be your best friend while you are coding (except if you are a MAVLink expert).
 Once you know the name of the enum to put in parameters, you can go find the associated enum in `common.h` or you can follow the link and find the command you want to do.

 If we want to use the command :